Rearranged Stochastic Heat Equation: Limiting Dynamics: Characterisation and Well-posedness

-as a Riemann-Stieltjes integral.
-From this, it would be desirable to give a meaning to the as yet informally written integrals

-where the dot $\cdot$ in the notation is intended to denote a form of duality presence between in the integrand and the integrator.
+as a time-continuous Riemann-Stieltjes integral.
+From this, we want to give a meaning to the as yet informally written integrals $( \int_0^t z_r \cdot dn_r)_{t \geq 0}$, where the dot $\cdot$ in the notation is intended to denote a form of duality presence between the integrand and the integrator.
 Our definition of the integral is done by analogy with Parseval's identity, setting $u$ in \eqref{eq:integral:RS:0} to be ({cosine}) elements in the Fourier basis.
-The next step is then to expand \eqref{eq:integral:RS:1:n} along the ({cosine}) Fourier basis $(e_m)_{m \in {\mathbb N}_0}$, noticing that one may indeed decompose each $e_m$ as the difference of two symmetric non-increasing functions that we denote as $e_m^+$ and $e_m^-$, defined by:
+The next step is to expand $\int_0^t z_r \cdot dn_r$ along the ({cosine}) Fourier basis $(e_m)_{m \in {\mathbb N}_0}$, noticing that one may decompose each $e_m$ as the difference of two elements of $U^2({\mathbb S})$, $e_m^+$ and $e_m^-$, with